jmusashi/joel-continuity-vault/README.md

 ---

 # Continuity Vault

-A free‑form, cadence‑free notebook for continuity geometry, invariant envelopes, and long‑arc epistemic preservation.
+A free‑form, cadence‑free notebook for:

+- continuity geometry
+- invariant envelopes
+- long‑arc epistemic preservation
+- substrate‑grade insights
+- identity‑aligned motion

 This repository is not a blog, not a publication, and not a project.
-It is a continuity substrate — a vault designed to preserve motion, identity, and canonical knowledge across loops.
+It is a **continuity substrate** — a vault designed to preserve motion, identity, and canonical knowledge across loops.

-The vault exists so that continuity is never lost between arcs,
+The vault exists so continuity is never lost between arcs,
 and so future‑selves — human or system — can recover the geometry of the canon intact.

 ---

 ## Purpose

 The Continuity Vault preserves:

 - identity motion
 - continuity geometry
 - invariant envelopes
-- substrate-grade insights
+- substrate‑grade insights
-- long-arc epistemic artifacts
+- long‑arc epistemic artifacts

-It is built for the future-self, not the present audience.
+It is built for the **future‑self**, not the present audience.

 ---

 ## Structure

 The vault is organized into seven layers, each reflecting a core arc of continuity geometry.

 ### 1. Identity Layer — *What the system is*